kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Pre-Collection (Week 0)

 - Duplicate the previous enhancement collection spreadsheet into your own Google Drive and adjust it for the current milestone.
 Enhancements Tracking sheet is shortlinked with the pattern `k8sxyy-enhancements` e.g., http://bit.ly/k8s113-enhancements.
+Create a free account on [bitly](https://bitly.com/) to create a shortlink for the new enhancement collection spreadsheet.
+- Clean up the spreadsheet by removing all currently tracked issues from both the `Enhancements` and `Docs` tabs
-Update the permissions on the sheet via the _Share_ settings available in the top right of the sheet: Enable anyone with the link to _view_ the sheet.
-Next, grant _Edit_ access to yourself, prior lead, release lead, shadows, and the [Kubernetes Release Team Google Group][rt-group] .
-Lastly, add _Comment_ access for the [SIG Release Google Group][sig-release-group], [SIG Docs Google Group][sig-docs-group], and [SIG Leads Google Group][sig-leads-group].
-When complete, remove all currently tracked issues from both the `Enhancements` and `Docs` tabs.
+- Update the permissions on the enhancement collection sheet
+    - Using the _Share_ settings available in the top right of the sheet, enable anyone with the link to _view_ the sheet
+    - Grant _Edit_ access to yourself (Current Enhancements lead), prior Enhancements lead, release lead, Enhancements shadows, and the [SIG Release Leads Google Group][sig-release-leads-group]
+    - Add _Comment_ access for the [SIG Release Google Group][sig-release-group], [SIG Docs Google Group][sig-docs-group], [Kubernetes Release Team Google Group][rt-group], and [SIG Leads Google Group][sig-leads-group].
+- Make a [pull request](https://github.com/kubernetes/sig-release/pull/1411) to add the shortlinked Enhancement Tracking sheet to the current release page in [sig-release][sig-release]
-- Find Issues from previous milestone that have graduated to Stable.
+- Find [Issues][enhancements-issues] from previous milestone that have graduated to Stable.
 Remove `tracked/yes` or `tracked/no` labels.
 Check to see if the KEP status has been updated to `implemented`.
 If it has, close the issue.
 If it has not, ask the issue contact to both update the KEP status field and close the Enhancement issue once the update PR has merged.
+- Find [Issues labeled `tracked/yes`](https://github.com/kubernetes/enhancements/issues?q=is%3Aopen+is%3Aissue+label%3Atracked%2Fyes) and change to `tracked/no` until the Enhancement is ready to be tracked for the upcoming release.
 - Close previous milestone by ensuring that there are no open issues/PRs in that milestone.

 #### Pre-Enhancements Freeze (Week 1)

-- Gather Shadows to have them read this handbook, watch the [k/enhancements][k/enhancements] repo to get notified on all issues, and give expectations on what the process looks like and their particular role.
+- Gather Shadows to have them read this handbook and give expectations on what the process looks like and their particular role.
 If possible, try to schedule a call with the shadows to get them accustomed to the team.
 This helps as a great team building exercise.
 - Send an email to the [Kubernetes-Dev](https://groups.google.com/forum/#!forum/kubernetes-dev) mailing list and a message to #chairs-and-techleads slack channel with a call for enhancements and how to opt-in to the release.
 - Verify issues have k/k PRs associated so they can be referenced and easily tracked.
 This is going to be critical come Enhancement Freeze and Code Freeze to see the status of the code.
 - Work with the Release Lead to introduce yourself, talk about release information, and relay information about opting into the release with SIG Leads.